TarunRam-git/newsapp/README.md

 A new Flutter project.

-## Getting Started

-I used flutter to develop this, using news api i fetched news from us and displayed it.For now the app can only fetch news and then you can scroll through all the news.
+## News Aggregator App

+So, I built this News Aggregator App using Flutter.
+It pulls in real-time news from NewsAPI and presents it.

+What Can It Do?

+Fetches the latest news from NewsAPI

+Shows headlines, descriptions, and images in a simple feed

+Right now, you can just scroll through the news, but I’m planning to add search and more features soon!